 Height/Weight Ratio: Because your physical build directly affects your state of health, insurance companies will always place the importance of your height and weight ratio.
 The larger you are, the more likely you are to get diabetes, have high blood pressure, or a heart attack.
 Because these outcomes are more likely, life insurance companies will consider larger people to be more of a risk.
 The higher risk will equate to higher insurance premiums.

-Inherited Illnesses: There are many illnesses which are passed from one generation to the next.
+Inherited Illnesses: There are many illnesses that are passed from one generation to the next.
 When you have your life insurance exam the doctor will ask you to reveal any predisposing medical conditions.
 You must reveal these because if you don’t and it is discovered that you knew before and did not offer this information, your life insurance policy may be deemed null and void.

 Smoking Status: Life insurance premiums are higher for smokers than for those who don’t smoke.
 If you quit smoking while insured, you’ll need to wait a year and apply for lower premiums.
 You’ll have to undergo a blood test to verify that you no longer smoke before your premiums are reduced.
 Life insurance companies consider pipe, cigar, chewing tobacco, dip, snuff, nicotine patches, and nicotine gum as ‘other tobacco’.
 Other tobacco or nicotine users are sometimes looked at more favorably than heavy or moderate cigarette smokers.

->> FInd out more about life insurance for smokers
+>> Find out more about life insurance for smokers

 Occupation: Individuals who work in particularly high-risk occupations often have to pay higher rates for term life insurance.